chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/retrieve-image-sboms/index.md

 download_url=https%3A%2F%2Fftp.gnu.org%2Fgnu%2Fgcc%2Fgcc-13.2.0%2Fgcc-13.2.0.tar.gz
 ```

- * `pkg:generic` is also used to reference upstream git repositories, outside of GitHub.
-Example:
+    * Also note that `pkg:generic` is used to reference upstream git repositories, outside of GitHub:

 ```
 pkg:generic/ca-certificates@20240315?
 vcs_url=git%2Bhttps%3A%2F%2Fgitlab.alpinelinux.org%2Falpine%2Fca-certificates%4009e5e43336e532ec8217ae3bfc912bcb7048f65a
 ```

-PURLs are human readable, but can also be parsed using many [implementations](https://github.com/package-url/purl-spec?tab=readme-ov-file#known-implementations) in various programming and scripting languages.
+purls are human-readable, but various programming and scripting languages have [implementations](https://github.com/package-url/purl-spec?tab=readme-ov-file#known-implementations) that can parse them.

-As SPDX SBOM is distributed within Chainguard Images repository, along side each image hash, source code access compliance can be achieve by ensuring all attestations are mirrored together with each image.
+Because SPDX SBOMs are distributed within the Chainguard Images repository alongside each image hash, you can achieve source code access compliance by ensuring all attestations are mirrored together with each image.

-A snippet of a binary package SPDX stanza with license, version and source code references is shown below  for the `glibc-locale-posix` binary package, distributed under LGPL license, build from `glibc-2.39.tar.xz` upstream tarball, using `glibc.yaml` Wolfi Melange yaml:
+As an example, a snippet of a binary package SPDX stanza with license, version, and source code references is shown here:

 ```json
     {